A man and pregnant woman walking through the park holding hands with their small child

 Additional information

 In a thriving community, opportunities exist for all people to grow, connect, and achieve a quality of life that enables them to succeed in all areas.
 Countless agencies, organizations, and individuals in our community are doing great work in helping families improve their quality of life, and yet, families continue to face seemingly insurmountable barriers to progress.
-Project Lift is designed to fill in the gaps and remove some of these pressing barriers that hold families back from thriving.
+Project LIFT is designed to fill in the gaps and remove some of the barriers holding families back from thriving.

 Guiding principles

-• Family and individual drive solutions
+• Families and individuals drive solutions.

 Federal poverty guidelines